PADI BOAT DIVER SPECIALTY

 What will I need?

 Diving from a boat is a convenient and fun way to explore the underwater world.
-By reviewing the PADI Boat Diver Manual and video on DVD, you’ll learn the important do’s and don’ts of boat diving including: boat terminology, etiquette, safety and procedures
+By reviewing the PADI Boat Diver online eLearning, you'll learn the important do's and don'ts of boat diving including boat terminology, etiquette, safety, and procedures

 Where can I go from here?

 You can do many types of diving from a boat.
 Just about any PADI course can be taken in conjunction with the PADI Boat Diver Specialty, which can help you reach the coveted Master Scuba Diver rating.

 If you are looking for something else, then we have a full range of PADI Specialty Courses to choose from.

 If you are simply after a team that puts your diving needs first, check out the Dive Packages to let us take you diving in Malta.